-DONATELLO: SCULPTING THE RENAISSANCE
+DONATELLO: SCULPTING THE RENAISSANCE, V&A SOUTH KENSINGTON

-Studio ZNA worked with exhibition design Sam Brown of the V&A Design Studio and graphic design Martin McGrath.
+Studio ZNA worked with exhibition designer Sam Brown of the V&A Design Studio and graphic designer Martin McGrath.
 Opening in February 2023 this is the first major UK exhibition devoted solely to the Renaissance master, the exhibition featured many works that had never been on display in the UK before, seeking to explore Donatello’s unique place in the history of art within the cultural context of 15th-century Italy and other artists working at the time.

 The inspiration for the design was the Florentine architecture of the Renaissance, cities designed around piazzas open public spaces joined by tighter street forms.